NSLS-II/docs/source/index.rst

 * Support **streaming** data analysis, variously called "in-line" or "live."
 * Support **prompt** data analysis: immediate, semi-automated data analysis that can inform decisions made during an experiment
+* Capture **metadata** to record a detailed snapshot of the hardware and --- as much as possible --- represent the user intention, the meaning of the measurements.
 * Use **existing, open-source technologies and languages**; avoid inventing a domain-specific language.
-* Leverage tools from the **scientfic Python** community, a mature and widely-used ecosystem of scientific code used in trusted, critical applications in research and beyond.
+* Leverage tools from the **open scentific software** community and in particular the **scientific Python** community, a mature and widely-used ecosystem of scientific code used in trusted, critical applications in research and beyond.
-* Adhere to good modern software practices, especially code review and automated testing, with the goal of enabling **large-scale collaboration** while maintaining **stability and robustness**.
-* Establish **clear, consistent interfaces** (meaning inputs and outputs, not graphical interfaces) that allow project components to be used independently, extended, and interfaced with other, outside projects.
+* Establish **clear, consistent interfaces** (meaning inputs and outputs, APIs) that allow project components to be used independently, extended, and interfaced with other, outside projects.
+* Adhere to good software practices, especially code review and automated testing, with the goal of enabling **large-scale collaboration** while maintaining **stability and robustness**.

 Project Roadmap
 ===============